albertkjoller/knowledgeVQA/running_commands/README.md

 Assuming:
-- A hyper parameter search is done.
+- A hyperparameter search is done.
-- The best hyper parameters have been found using the tensorboards.
+- The best hyperparameters have been estimeated maunally from Tensorboards.
 - The best model checkpoint has been chosen.
     - If the `best.ckpt` update value seems arbitrary, consider the other eligible checkpoints.